 Giant Plane

-Posted by Alex Turnbull, Thursday, 9th June 2005
+Thursday, 9th June 2005 by Alex Turnbull

-We’ve had loads of planes posted in the comments thread of the Planes In Flight Mega Post, but none as big as this one!
-Obviously it’s just very close to the camera, but still, it’s really cool :-D
+We've had loads of planes posted in the comments thread of the Planes In Flight Mega Post, but none as big as this one!
+Obviously it's just very close to the camera, but still, it's really cool 😀

 Thanks: Peter Gluck